LutziGoz/-Lutzi-Check-Ceck-Ports-/README.md

 ## -Lutzi-Check-Ports-:

-### announce on the software designed  for Penetration Testers &amp; Malware Analysis Researchers - support and help to check what is a ports opened on the PC/Server. hope you found this is ### relevant for you (compiled from python to exe by pyinstaller &amp; NSIS)
+### announce about the software designed  for Penetration Testers &amp; Malware Analysis Researchers - support and help to check what is a ports opened on the PC/Server. hope you found this is ### relevant for you (compiled from python to exe by pyinstaller &amp; NSIS)

 LutziPort.exe installer will be extract 2 Folders